quixio/quix-docs/docs/apis/streaming-reader-api/subscriptions.md

 });
 ```

-Each of the previously llisted methods are described in the following sections.
+Each of the previously listed methods are described in the following sections.

 ### ParameterDataReceived